cyberbonnie/FBPhotoAlbum/README.md

 5. Color codes for your website theme - update the CSS with your colors

 ## Add to Your Website
-Paste the updated code into a code block on your website (this was designed to be used with Squarespace)
+- Paste the updated code from FBPhotoAlbum.html into a code block on your website (this was designed to be used with Squarespace)\
+- If you want to use the individual files, use FBPhotoAlbumHTML.html with the styles.css and script.js files as needed.

 ## To Do
-- [ ] Add controls for navigating between photos within the lightbox modal
+- [X] Add controls for navigating between photos within the lightbox modal
-- [ ] Clean up code and divide into individual HTML, CSS, and JS files
+- [X] Clean up code and divide into individual HTML, CSS, and JS files